Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Introduction

+As shown in Fig. \ref{fig:intro}, we propose a new \textit{domain-selective} transfer RL approach called \model{} to reduce the potential discrepancies between the pretraining stage and the transferring stage.
+In the pretraining stage, we exploit reward-free offline trajectories of image-action pairs to train a mixture world model, which learns the task-specific observation-to-state mapping functions and state-to-state transition functions based on task index for different source tasks.
+In the transferring stage, instead of performing direct finetuning, we leverage the mixture world model as the teacher model to provide flexible regularization to the representation learning process of the target-domain agent.
+This is achieved through a domain-selective distillation loss, where we learn a set of importance weights over the teacher model with different label indexes to adaptively transfer the prior knowledge of physical dynamics gathered from the offline data to the target world model.

+In addition to their impact on representation learning, the importance weights also directly contribute to the policy optimization process conducted over the imaginations of the target world model.
+Specifically, \model{} incorporates a ``\textit{generative action replay}'' module.
+During behavior learning, it serves to reproduce source-domain actions based on the target-domain states, which have been aligned to the corresponding source-domain state spaces by the distillation loss.
+By reusing the importance weights, we can dynamically select the most relevant source task at different time steps and replay its source expert behaviors to provide effective guidance for target policy improvement.

-The key technical contributions of \model{} can be summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce a novel world model pretraining and finetuning pipeline for visual RL.
-Unlike APV~\cite{seo2022reinforcement}, it transfers action-conditioned dynamics from multiple source domains with a set of importance weights learned by the world models. \item We present a novel domain-selective behavior learning strategy that identifies potentially valuable source actions and employs them as exemplar guidance for the target policy. \end{itemize} Finally, we evaluate \model{} on the Meta-World benchmark~\cite{yu2020meta} and the DeepMind Control benchmark~\cite{tassa2018deepmind}.
-Our approach surpasses both the vanilla model-based RL models and existing transfer RL models including APV~\cite{seo2022reinforcement} with remarkable performance improvements.
+In summary, the main technical contributions of \model{} are as follows: \begin{itemize}[leftmargin=*] \item Our work introduces a novel pretraining and finetuning pipeline for visual model-based RL.
+It transfers the dynamics from multiple source tasks with a set of importance weights learned by the world model. \item \model{} presents a novel domain-selective behavior learning scheme that identifies potentially valuable source actions and employs them as exemplar guidance for the target policy. \end{itemize}

+We evaluate \model{} on the Meta-World benchmark~\cite{yu2020meta} and the DeepMind Control Suite~\cite{tassa2018deepmind}.
+Our approach shows remarkable performance improvements over both the vanilla model-based RL baselines like DreamerV2~\cite{hafner2020mastering} and existing unsupervised pretraining methods for transfer RL, such as APV~\cite{seo2022reinforcement} and SMART~\cite{sun2023smart}.
+Importantly, our experimental results consistently demonstrate that \model{} can achieve positive domain transfer, even when the available source offline data seems less relevant to the target task.